Thomas Strange, Senior Director of Research and Development for Abbott, to Address Tri-County’s Spring GraduatesRead More

 Appointments vs. Drop-Ins

-Tutoring sessions begin on the half hour-8:00, 8:30, 9:00, etc. Students who drop in the Tutoring Center are welcome to a portion of a 30 minute session as long as they understand the session will end on the half hour.
+- Tutoring sessions begin on the half hour--8:00, 8:30, 9:00, etc. Students who drop in the Tutoring Center are welcome to a portion of a 30 minute session as long as they understand the session will end on the half hour.
 Ten or fifteen minutes is perfect for the student who has a couple of specific questions in any subject area.
-The tutors want to be as flexible as possible in order to serve as many students as possible.
+Tutors want to be as flexible as possible in order to serve as many students as possible.